singingwolfboy/netlify-home/_posts/2015-12-02-a-step-by-step-hexo-netlify-cms.md

 #### 2. Fork and Clone the Template.
 We'll begin by forking our own copy of the [hexo-netlify-cms template](https://github.com/netlify-templates/hexo-cms-example) and then we rename it - we simply named ours hexo-netlify-cms-demo.

-To make a local clone first we need to get the remote GitHub URL from the repository we created.
+Before we can make a local clone, we need to get the remote GitHub URL from the repository we created.
 The button looks like this:
 ![pelicanlinkbutton.png](/uploads/pelicanlinkbutton.png)

 The commands below first take us to the location where we want to put our new hexo based site (use `cd my-site-folder`) and the second command uses git to create the clone: